 Jones, Helen Hampton Collections -- Helen Hampton Jones had a very distinguished career as a librarian and faculty senate leader at Norfolk State University.

 Lowe, Elgin M., Sr. Collection -- Elgin M. Lower, Sr., a Suffolk native, was an educator and administrator in the Isle of Wight and Suffolk Public School systems.

-Marshall, Herbert A. Scrapbook, 1952-1968 -- This collection of news articles, photographs and programs not only documents the civic and social life of one of Norfolk's leading citizens during the fifties and sixties.
+Marshall, Herbert A. Scrapbook, 1952-1968 -- This collection of news articles, photographs and programs documents the civic and social life of one of Norfolk's leading citizens during the 1950s and 1960s.

 Minutes of the Northern Virginia Baptist Association -- 1921-1971 (41 booklets).
 The annual meeting of the Association brings together church leaders from throughout Northern Virginia who had an interest in a wide range of community-based projects.